danielmkarlsson/SuperClean/README.md

 s.options.memSize = 8192 * 256; // increase if you get "alloc failed" messages
 s.options.maxNodes = 1024 * 64; // increase if drop outs and the message "too many nodes"
 s.options.sampleRate= 44100;
-s.options.numOutputBusChannels = 4; // OUTPUT CHANNELS GO HERE
+s.options.numOutputBusChannels = 2; // OUTPUT CHANNELS GO HERE
 s.recSampleFormat = "int24";
 s.recHeaderFormat="wav";
 s.options.numInputBusChannels = 2; // set to hardware input channel size, if necessary
 s.latency = 0.1;
-MIDIClient.init;
+// MIDIClient.init; // Untoggle when you want to do MIDI
-m = MIDIOut.new(0); // Maybe yours is different?
+// m = MIDIOut.new(0); // Maybe yours is different?
-m.latency = 0; // Faster is better so fastest is bestest right?
+// m.latency = 0; // Faster is better so fastest is bestest right?

 // scnvim
 if (\SCNvim.asClass.notNil) {